AdobeDocs/release-notes.en/current.md

 _Admin view pre-release features_

-* **Preview renditions for all supported video types** &ndash; Experience Manager Assets now generates preview renditions of all supported video types by default without requiring a processing profile configuration
+* **Preview renditions for all supported video types** &ndash; Experience Manager Assets now generates preview renditions of all supported video types by default without requiring a processing profile configuration.

-_New features in Assets view_
+_Assets view_

-* **Smart tags blocklist** &ndash; Assets Essentials now lets you define a blocklist that is comprised of words that you do not want added as Smart Tags to assets when they are uploaded to the repository.
+* **Smart tags blocklist** &ndash; In Assets Essentials, create a blocklist that is composed of words that you may not want added as Smart Tags to assets when they are uploaded to the repository.
 This capability helps you to maintain brand compliance and reduces effort to moderate Smart Tags.

 ### [!DNL Experience Manager Forms] as a [!DNL Cloud Service]

 _Early Adopter Program_

-For a chance to test some upcoming features, be a part of Adobe's early adoption program.

-* **[Submit an Adaptive Form to Adobe Workfront Fusion Scenario](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/forms/integrate/services/submit-adaptive-form-to-workfront-fusion.html?lang=en)** &ndash; Forms as a Cloud Service offers out-of-the-box options to effortlessly connect an Adaptive Form with Adobe Workfront.
+* **[Submit an Adaptive Form to Adobe Workfront Fusion Scenario](https://experienceleague.adobe.com/en/docs/experience-manager-cloud-service/content/forms/integrate/services/submit-adaptive-form-to-workfront-fusion)** &ndash; Forms as a Cloud Service offers out-of-the-box options to effortlessly connect an Adaptive Form with Adobe Workfront.
 This simplifies the process of submitting an Adaptive Form to an Adobe Workfront scenario, allowing you trigger a Workfront Fusion scenario on submission of an Adaptive Form.

-* **[Right to left languages support](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/forms/adaptive-forms-authoring/authoring-adaptive-forms-core-components/create-an-adaptive-form-on-forms-cs/supporting-new-language-localization-core-components.html?lang=en)** &ndash; Adaptive Forms built on Core Components can now be presented in a Right-to-Left (RTL) language like Arabic, Persian, and Urdu.
-The RTL languages are spoken by more than 2 billion people globally.
+* **[Right to left languages support](https://experienceleague.adobe.com/en/docs/experience-manager-cloud-service/content/forms/adaptive-forms-authoring/authoring-adaptive-forms-core-components/create-an-adaptive-form-on-forms-cs/supporting-new-language-localization-core-components)** &ndash; Adaptive Forms built on Core Components can now be presented in a Right-to-Left (RTL) language like Arabic, Persian, and Urdu.
+RTL languages are spoken by more than 2 billion people globally.
 Using a form in RTL language allows you to extend the reach of your adaptive forms to cater to these diverse audiences and select into RTL markets.
 In certain regions, it is also a legal mandate to provide forms in the local language.
 By accommodating local languages, you not only open doors to a broader audience but also ensure compliance with relevant laws and regulations.

-* **[Protect your documents with DocAssurance APIs (Part of Communication APIs)](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/forms/using-communications/aem-forms-cloud-service-communications-introduction.html?lang=en#document-assurance-doc-assurance)** &ndash; The DocAssurance APIs empower you to safeguard sensitive information by signing and encrypting the documents.
+* **[Protect your documents with DocAssurance APIs (Part of Communication APIs)](https://experienceleague.adobe.com/en/docs/experience-manager-cloud-service/content/forms/using-communications/aem-forms-cloud-service-communications-introduction)** &ndash; The DocAssurance APIs empower you to safeguard sensitive information by signing and encrypting the documents.
 Through encryption, the contents of a document are transformed into an unreadable format, ensuring that only authorized users can gain access.
 This fortified layer of protection not only shields valuable data from unauthorized eyes but also provides peace of mind.
 The Signature APIs let your organization protect the security and privacy of Adobe PDF documents that it distributes and receives.
 This service uses digital signatures and certification to ensure that only intended recipients can alter documents.

 You can write to [aem-forms-early-adopter-program@adobe.com](mailto:aem-forms-early-adopter-program@adobe.com) from your official email ID to join the early adopter program and request access to the capability.

 ### [!DNL Experience Manager] as a [!DNL Cloud Service Foundation]

-_Support for Dynatrace_

-* **Dynatrace customers may monitor their AEM usage** &ndash; [Read how](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/implementing/using-cloud-manager/dynatrace.html) to request connectivity with your Dynatrace environment for application performance monitoring.
+* **Dynatrace customers may monitor their AEM usage** &ndash; [Read how](https://experienceleague.adobe.com/en/docs/experience-manager-cloud-service/content/implementing/using-cloud-manager/dynatrace) to request connectivity with your Dynatrace environment for application performance monitoring.
 The New Relic APM, which is available to all customers, stops collecting data if Dynatrace is enabled.

-_Early Adopter Program_

-* **RDE Support for Front-End Code using Site Themes and Site Templates** &ndash; [Rapid Development Environments (RDEs)](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/implementing/developing/rapid-development-environments.html) now support front-end code based on [site themes](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/sites/administering/site-creation/site-themes.html) and [site templates](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/sites/administering/site-creation/site-templates.html), for early adopters.
-With RDEs, this is done using a command-line directive, rather than a [front-end pipeline](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/sites/administering/site-creation/enable-front-end-pipeline.html).
-Send an email to [aemcs-rde-support@adobe.com](mailto:aemcs-rde-support@adobe.com) if you want to try it out and provide feedback.
+* **RDE Support for Front-End Code using Site Themes and Site Templates** &ndash; [Rapid Development Environments (RDEs)](https://experienceleague.adobe.com/en/docs/experience-manager-cloud-service/content/implementing/developing/rapid-development-environments) now support front-end code for [site themes](https://experienceleague.adobe.com/en/docs/experience-manager-cloud-service/content/sites/administering/site-creation/site-themes) and [site templates](https://experienceleague.adobe.com/en/docs/experience-manager-cloud-service/content/sites/administering/site-creation/site-templates), for early adopters.
+With RDEs, this is done using a command-line directive, rather than a [front-end pipeline](https://experienceleague.adobe.com/en/docs/experience-manager-cloud-service/content/sites/administering/site-creation/enable-front-end-pipeline).
+Send an email to [aemcs-rde-support@adobe.com](aemcs-rde-support@adobe.com) if you want to try it out and provide feedback.

 ### [!DNL Cloud Manager]

 _New features_

-* Cloud Manager now validates the expiration dates not only for the main [certificate](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/implementing/using-cloud-manager/manage-ssl-certificates/introduction.html), but for intermediate certificates as well.
+* Cloud Manager now validates the expiration dates not only for the main [certificate](https://experienceleague.adobe.com/en/docs/experience-manager-cloud-service/content/implementing/using-cloud-manager/manage-ssl-certificates/introduction), but for intermediate certificates as well.
-* CDN [logs](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/implementing/using-cloud-manager/manage-logs.html) are now returned in a compressed format.
+* CDN [logs](https://experienceleague.adobe.com/en/docs/experience-manager-cloud-service/content/implementing/using-cloud-manager/manage-logs) are now returned in a compressed format.

 _Early Adopter Program_

 For a chance to test some upcoming features, be a part of Adobe's early adopter program.

-* **Client-Side Collection by way of Real User Monitoring (RUM)** &ndash; You can use the [Real User Monitoring (RUM) Data Service](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/implementing/using-cloud-manager/content-requests.html?lang=en#cliendside-collection) to enable client-side collection for AEM as a Cloud Service.
+* **Client-Side Collection by way of Real User Monitoring (RUM)** &ndash; You can use the [Real User Monitoring (RUM) Data Service](https://experienceleague.adobe.com/en/docs/experience-manager-cloud-service/content/implementing/using-cloud-manager/content-requests) to enable client-side collection for AEM as a Cloud Service.

   Real User Monitoring (RUM) Data Service offers a more precise reflection of user interactions, ensuring a reliable measure of website engagement.
 It is a great opportunity to gain advanced insights into your page performance.
 This is beneficial for customers who use either Adobe-managed CDN or non-Adobe-managed CDN.
 For customers using a non-Adobe-managed CDN, automated traffic reporting can now be enabled for them, thus removing the need to share any traffic report with Adobe.

   If you are interested in testing this new feature and sharing your feedback, send an email to [aemcs-rum-adopter@adobe.com](mailto:aemcs-rum-adopter@adobe.com) from the email address associated with your Adobe ID.
 Include the domain name for production, stage, and dev environments in your email.
 Availability of the early adopter program of this feature is limited.

-* **Bring your own GitHub** &ndash; If you use GitHub to manage your repositories, [you can now validate code directly within your GitHub repositories through Cloud Manager](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/implementing/using-cloud-manager/managing-code/byo-github.html).
+* **Bring your own GitHub** &ndash; If you use GitHub to manage your repositories, [you can now validate code directly within your GitHub repositories through Cloud Manager](https://experienceleague.adobe.com/en/docs/experience-manager-cloud-service/content/implementing/using-cloud-manager/managing-code/byo-github).
 This integration eliminates the need to consistently sync code with the Adobe repository and allows you to verify pull requests before merging them into the main branches.

   If you are interested in testing this new feature and sharing your feedback, send an email to [Grp-CloudManager_BYOG@adobe.com](mailto:Grp-CloudManager_BYOG@adobe.com) from your email address associated with your Adobe ID.

-* **Self-Service Content Restore** &ndash; [A new self-service content restore feature](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/operations/restore.html) now provides backup restoration for up to seven days and is available to early adopters for evaluation purposes featuring:
+* **Self-Service Content Restore** &ndash; [A new self-service content restore feature](https://experienceleague.adobe.com/en/docs/experience-manager-cloud-service/content/operations/restore) now provides backup restoration for up to seven days and is available to early adopters for evaluation purposes featuring:

   * Point-in-time backup restoration for the previous 24 hours
   * Fixed time restorations for up to seven days